-Candidates should have a strong background in plant molecular genetics, preferably with a focus on stomatal patterning.
-Interest in the design of synthetic transcriptional circuits is preferable.
-The successful applicant will be expected to actively engage with a collaborative team using synthetic biology, gene editing and enhanced efficiency transformation strategies to improve the water use efficiency of sorghum.
-Start date as early as November 2017, but flexible.
+Candidates should have a strong background in molecular genetics or physiology, preferably with a focus on stomata or leaf gas exchange.
+The successful applicant will be expected to actively engage with a collaborative team using synthetic biology, gene editing and enhanced efficiency transformation strategies to improve the water use efficiency of C4 crops.

 The University of Illinois at Urbana-Champaign is an equal opportunity employer and offers highly competitive salary and excellent health care benefits.
 Questions about these positions or applications including a letter of application, CV and the names of three referees can be addressed by email to Melinda Laborg (email@example.com).

 Position is immediately available, but the start-date is flexible.
 Applications will be reviewed as they are received.